temsky/IPGeoParser/README.md

 ```

 ## Demo/Examples
-The live version of this solution can be found at: [ip-geo.ru](http://ip-geo.ru)
+The live version of this solution can be found at: ....... (test domain deleted)